royalapplications/royalapps-community-externalapps/README.md

 * **Embed as Window:** The whole window is embedded including the main menu (if available).
 The limitation of this method is that the ALT-TAB order may be incorrect.

 In the **Application** menu you can detach and re-embed the active external application.

+## WinEmbed.dll
+This project includes a dll called WinEmbed.dll (in the /lib folder) which handles most of the Windows native stuff.
+You can find the C/C++ code in the /src/WinEmbed directory.
+To build this dll from source, you need Visual Studio 2022 or later and also the [WDK](https://docs.microsoft.com/en-us/windows-hardware/drivers/download-the-wdk) installed.

+## Acknowledgements
+Special thanks to [Alex](https://github.com/rbmm) for helping out with all the native code challenges.